API

 Result

-The server will return a JSON string with the following possible values:
+The server will return a JSON string with possible values:

 • result